-This Village Of Black Artists Has Been A Semi-Secret Creative Haven For 50 Years
+For 50 Years, St. Elmo Village Has Been A Semi-Secret Creative Haven For Black Artists

 On a warm July evening in 2013, approximately 40 people gathered in Mid-City Los Angeles, in a garage adorned with psychedelic murals.
 It was two days after George Zimmerman had been acquitted of killing 17-year-old Trayvon Martin in Florida.
 Disheartened and infuriated by police and institutional violence toward black people, artist and activist Patrisse Cullors had organized the meeting.
 She wanted to provide a space where people could grieve but also brainstorm ways to mobilize.

 "Folks were on a high that night," Cullors says.
 "People had been protesting since the acquittal.
 They were ready and engaged and wanted to know the next steps."